wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-the-gmail-connector.md

     }
     ```

-2. Open a command line terminal and execute the following command from the location where `           request.json          ` file you created is saved:
+3. Open a command line terminal and execute the following command from the location where `           request.json          ` file you created is saved:

     ```bash
     curl -v -X POST --data @request.json http://localhost:8290/healthcare/categories/surgery/reserve --header "Content-Type:application/json"
     ```

-    !!!
-Info
-        This is derived from the **URI-Template** defined when creating the API resource: `http://<host>:<port>/categories/{category}/reserve`

 #### Analyze the response

 You will see the response as follows: